Future Water

 Regeneration at Home

-WOTA Unit is a residential water
+WOTA Unit is the world’s first*

-By regenerating up to 97%* of
+By regenerating up to 97%**

-wastewater from showers, kitchens,
+of wastewater from showers, kitchens,

 and washing machines

-into high-quality water, it dramatically
+into safe, high-quality water,

-reduces the dependence on
+it reduces reliance on

-- ※1 * Actual results may vary depending on
+- * Actual results may vary depending on

 usage and conditions.